-- the parties have neither stipulated an arbitration clause in their contract nor subsequently reached a written arbitration agreement; - the party against whom the application of setting aside or enforcement is sought was not requested to appoint an arbitrator or take part in the arbitration proceedings or the person was unable to state his or her opinions for reasons for which he or she is not responsible; - the composition of the arbitration tribunal or the arbitration procedure was not in conformity with the rules of arbitration; - matters decided in the award exceed the scope of the arbitration agreement or are beyond the jurisdiction of the arbitration institution; or - if the people's court determines that the enforcement of the award would be against the public interest.
+- the parties have neither stipulated an arbitration clause in their contract nor subsequently reached a written arbitration agreement; - the party against whom the application of setting aside or enforcement is sought was not requested to appoint an arbitrator or take part in the arbitration proceedings or the person was unable to state his or her opinions for reasons for which he or she is not responsible; - the composition of the arbitration tribunal or the arbitration procedure was not in conformity with the rules of arbitration; - matters decided in the award exceed the scope of the arbitration agreement or are beyond the jurisdiction of the arbitration institution; or - if the people's court determines that the enforcement of the award would be against public interest.

-A court cannot set aside a foreign arbitration award but may refuse to enforce it under the grounds set out in article V of the New York Convention.
+For a foreign arbitration award, a court cannot set it aside but may refuse to enforce it under the grounds set out in Article V of the New York Convention.

-In addition, there are circumstances that result in the failure of enforcement and the court may make a ruling rejecting the application for enforcement:
+In addition, if an arbitration has any of the following circumstances, resulting in failure of enforcement, the court may make a ruling of rejecting the application for enforcement:

-- the subject of the rights and obligations is not clear; - the specific amount of payment is not clear or the calculation method is not clear, resulting in the specific amount not being figured out; - the particular thing to be delivered is not clear or cannot be determined; or - the standard, target and scope of performance of action are not clear.
+- the subject of rights and obligations are not clear; - the specific amount of payment is not clear or the calculation method is not clear, resulting in the specific amount not being figured out; - the particular thing to be delivered is not clear or cannot be determined; or - the standard, target and scope of performance of action are not clear.

-If the arbitration award determines a continuation of the performance of the contract, but does not specify such specific contents as the rights and obligations that are to be continued to be performed, the specific method of performance and the deadline, etc, resulting in the failure of enforcement, the court may also make a ruling of rejecting the application for enforcement.
+Besides which, if the arbitration award determines continuation of the performance of the contract, but does not specify such specific contents as the rights and obligations that are to be continued to be performed, the specific method of performance and the deadline, etc, resulting in the failure of enforcement, the court may also make a ruling of rejecting the application for enforcement.

-Enforcement
+32 Enforcement

-32 What procedures exist for enforcement of foreign and domestic awards?
+What procedures exist for enforcement of foreign and domestic awards?